Programming Choices at Woodman School

 - To work on projects of a long-term nature

 Homework is to be recorded in agendas or the format of their choice on a daily basis.
-Assignments are available on teacher online forums to support homework.
+Assignments are available on D2L shells to support homework.
 While teachers strive to coordinate project, assignment and test dates, there may be times in which students are not able to complete all of their homework.
 Please discuss with individual teachers any requests for extensions before the due date.
 It is the student’s full responsibility to ensure that any homework that accumulates, due to absences from school, is collected and completed within a reasonable amount of time.

 Take note of a few other points regarding homework/tests.